-In addition to the below listed events at Morrow, please see our Sojourn link for other public interactions!
+In addition to the below listed events at Morrow, please see our Symbiotic Forms link for other public interactions!

 Presented by The Dance Centre’s as part of Dance In Vancouver, Made In Voyage is a collage of 3 solos that pays homage to the grandmothers of performers Ziyian Kwan, Justin Calvadores and Shion Skye Carter.
 Originally created with 6 performers, this distilled iteration aims to counter historic erasure by highlighting the life stories of womxn of colour.
 Each solo captures dramas of diaspora, war and peace – in tandem with delightful family anecdotes.
 Collaboratively created, the collection as a whole, weaves song, dance and intimate storytelling towards a poetic reveal that celebrates the vulnerability, nurturing and resilience that flows through generations.

 Very limited capacity: this show is designed for micro-audiences of up to 5 per performance.
 All guests required to provide proof that they have been twice vaccinated.
 Link to tickets via Dance In Vancouver goes live this fall.

 Join River Blondin Burt in a performance of auto-ethnography that is a series of installations about ancestral visitations, indigenous identity, and inter-generational healing – expressed through poetry, song, movement and audio/visual landscapes.